Modules and Extensions¶

 extend the navigation system to include product pages.
 Likewise, such product

-pages would also need to be listed within the sitemap.xml
+pages would also need to be listed within the sitemap.xml file by extending

 the sitemap system provided by the CMS system.